Cisco-Talos/clamav-documentation/src/manual/Development.md

 - `--leave-temps --tmpdir=/tmp`: By default, ClamAV will attempt to extract embedded files that it finds, normalize certain text files before looking for matches, and unpack packed executables that it has unpacking support for.
 These flags tell ClamAV to write these intermediate files out to the directory specified.
 Usually when a file is written, it will mention the file name in the --debug output, so you can have some idea at what stage in the scanning process a tmp file was created.

 - `--dump-certs`: For signed PE files that match a rule, display information about the certificates stored within the binary.
-Note - sigtool has this functionality as well and doesn't require a rule match to view the cert data
+  > _Note_: sigtool has this functionality as well and doesn't require a rule match to view the cert data

 ### Using gdb